Video Soundtrack Generation by Aligning Emotions and Temporal Boundaries: Introduction

-\item We develop a video-based MIDI generator that surpasses state-of-the-art models across all subjective and a majority of the objective metrics for all datasets. \item We introduce boundary offsets for temporal conditioning in transformers, ensuring precise alignment between the input video and the output MIDI. \item Based on psychological research, we establish a mapping between discrete emotion categories and continuous valence-arousal values, an enabling emotional connection between the input video and the generated music.
+\item We present a new framework to train a video-based MIDI generator that surpasses state-of-the-art models across all subjective and a majority of the objective metrics for all datasets. \item We introduce the concept of boundary offsets for temporal conditioning in transformers, ensuring precise alignment between the input video and the output MIDI. \item Based on psychological research{~\cite{mapping}}, we propose a mapping between discrete emotion categories and continuous valence-arousal values, enabling the integration of multimodal data labeled with different emotion representations for video-to-music generation.

 \end{itemize}